pattisapu01/TPM-FoodTruck/UserStories.md

     b.  **Acceptance Criteria**: User will be able to save the app rating and date on which he/she visited.
 This is stored in the database and used by "Recommendation Service".
+OP Time: <= 1 sec

     c.  **Dependencies**: API and Database modules.